← Guides

 Applying for multiple vehicles

 If you have more than one vehicle - for example, a car and a motorhome, or two family cars - you need a separate Crit’Air sticker for each.
 Each sticker is tied to a specific registration number.
-You can apply for multiple vehicles in one session; just complete the process for each registration.
+One order covers one vehicle, so apply for each vehicle as a separate application: complete the full process and payment for the first registration, then start again for the next.

 Company cars and fleet vehicles

 The process is the same for company cars.
-Use the vehicle’s registration number as normal.
+You will still need a photo of both sides of the V5C, which is usually held by your employer or fleet provider.
 The sticker is tied to the vehicle, not the driver, so any employee driving that car in France will be covered.
+See our company car guide for how to get the V5C details.

 What if my vehicle is too old for a sticker?